The Philippines Starts Here

 The Bottom Line

-Although this Philippines itinerary might not be exactly what you were looking for, it’s certainly a great place to start planning your trip.
+Although my suggestions for 2 weeks in the Philippines might not be exactly what you were looking for, it’s certainly a great place to start planning your trip.
 I’ve not only introduced you to my favorite Philippines destinations, but have provided a great deal of practical information about the nuts and bolts of travel to the Philippines.
 Moreover, I’ve answered some of the most commonly-asked questions about visiting the Philippines, including whether a trip is worth it at all, in the first place.
 Want to make sure your post-Covid Philippines adventure is one for the record books?
 Consider hiring me to plan your trip.